-2.6.1.2 Genetic Diversity
+2.6.2.2 Genetic Diversity

 There is potential for a decrease in the genetic diversity of the wild seabass population due to interbreeding from a small population of broodfish.
 In order to prevent genetic mutations and loss of genetic diversity, OREHP will follow the procedures outlined in the "Comprehensive Hatchery Plan for the Enhancement of White Seabass" to assure that genetic diversity is preserved.
-OREHP will continue to obtain broodfish from the wild and rotate in at least 10% of
+OREHP will continue to obtain broodfish from the wild and rotate in at least 10% of the fish on a yearly basis.
+OREHP will continue to genotype the broodfish and progeny to ensure that multiple fish are contributing to each spawn.

 In addition, to ensure genetic diversity and genetic quality of the fish, Special Condition 2 restricts the use of the grow-out facility to rearing white seabass supplied from the OREHP white seabass hatchery.
-Special Condition 8 requires that if the MOA is terminated, the permittees must obtain an amendment to this permit to continue operations, and the permit amendment request must demonstrate how the permittees would provide an equivalent level of genetic quality control and monitoring.
+Special Condition 8 requires that if the MOA is terminated, the permittee must obtain an amendment to this permit to continue operations, and the permit amendment request must demonstrate how the permittee would provide an equivalent level of genetic quality control and monitoring.